PET PLANNING

 The average cost of core vaccinations can run you $75 – $100 for three rounds of shots, with rabies costing around $15 – $20, and optional vaccinations up to $100 per shot.
 All costs will depend on your location, the size of your dog, and other factors.

 While the health care costs of a puppy’s first year may seem like a lot, vaccines and regular checkups can help prevent more serious health problems from developing.
-A dog insurance policy may be able to help cover some of the cost of vaccinations and other vet expenses.5
+A dog insurance policy may be able to help cover some of the costs of vaccinations and other vet expenses.

-While it varies by breed, dogs can be considered to be in their adult years from the ages of 1 – 7 or 10 years.
+While it varies by breed, dogs can be considered to be in their adult years from the ages of 2 – 6 years.
 Generally, it’s recommended that healthy adult dogs visit the vet once per year for their annual wellness exam and any vaccines they may need.1 However, vaccine boosters (whether required or optional) and parasite prevention treatments aren’t always due on the same date.
 You may need to pop into the vet for a quick booster shot, titer test, or preventative treatment outside of the annual checkup.

 An adult dog’s breed, age, underlying health conditions, lifestyle, and environment may influence their need for additional vet visits beyond a routine annual exam.
 Most healthy adult dogs may get by with about one vet visit per year.
 However, whenever your furry friend isn’t feeling their best, you may want to schedule a vet appointment instead of waiting for their routine visit.

-Although it varies by breed, dogs are considered to be in their senior years between the ages of 8 and 10 or above.
+Although it varies by breed, dogs are considered to be in their senior years between the ages of 7 and 10 or above.
 When a dog outlives their average lifespan, they’re considered geriatric.
-Generally, it’s recommended that healthy middle-aged, senior, and geriatric dogs visit the vet twice per year for a routine checkup and any needed vaccinations.1 Just like adult dogs, you may need to stop by the vet for vaccines or boosters that aren’t due on the same date as their checkup.
+Generally, it’s recommended that healthy middle-aged, senior, and geriatric dogs visit the vet twice per year for a routine checkup and any needed vaccinations.1 Like adult dogs, you may need to stop by the vet for vaccines or boosters that aren’t due on the same date as their checkup.

 Senior dogs may be more likely to suffer from health conditions, illnesses, and injuries due to their older age.
 This means you may be taking your senior dog to the vet for more than just their routine visits.

-Once there’s a pregnancy, you may need to go to the vet for deworming medication, regular checkups (to ensure both momma and puppies are healthy), ultrasounds, and potentially the whelping.6 You’ll also be able to discuss whether an at-home birth is an option or if your dog may need to have her puppies in the vet’s office.
+Once there’s a pregnancy, you may need to go to the vet for regular checkups (to ensure both mom and puppies are healthy), ultrasounds, X-rays, and potentially the whelping.
+You’ll also be able to discuss whether an at-home birth is an option or if your dog may need to have her puppies in the vet’s office.
 If there are any concerns or complications during the pregnancy, that could also require a trip to the vet.

 When Should You Take Your Dog to the Emergency Vet?

 Pet health emergencies can be very scary.
 Do your best to remain calm in a stressful situation, so you can get your beloved companion the care they need.
-While we can’t say for certain when you should take your dog to the vet immediately, here are some instances where it may be a good idea to visit the vet as quickly as you can:8
+While we can’t say for certain when you should take your dog to the vet immediately, here are some instances where it may be a good idea to visit an emergency vet as quickly as you can:

 • Difficulty breathing